ssskz/ssskz.github.io/_posts/2023-10-17-NKU-Running.md

 ---
-title: NKU Running
+title: Sample Post - Markdown Syntax
 commentable: true
-Edit: 2023-10-17
+Edit: 2022-10-21
 mathjax: true
 mermaid: true
-tags: nku-running
+tags: sample
 categories: Markdown
 description: This is a sample post testing and demonstrating all the markdown syntaxes.
 In the description you can also use markdowns to do *A* **B** ***C*** and `D` and other stuff like a [link](https://ssskz.github.io).
 ---